TROG111/SatNav/README.md

     planetref.lua and atlas.lua can be obtained from the following GitLab url: https://gitlab.com/JayleBreak/dualuniverse/-/blob/master/DUflightfiles/autoconf/custom/atlas.lua and https://gitlab.com/JayleBreak/dualuniverse/-/blob/master/DUflightfiles/autoconf/custom/planetref.lua.
 On the GitLab pages, click the download button and when prompted for a filename, make sure that the filename is only atlas.lua and planetref.lua and not the given long name.

  2) Install a PB onto your ship and link it to: 1) the core, 2) a screen, 3) a new (empty) databank (we shall call this the SatNav databank), 4) Dimencia Hud databank - IN THIS ORDER PLEASE.
-The SatNav databank should be either completely empty (remove dynamic content while the databank is in you inventory before placing it) or a SatNav databank from version 2_1_0 or 2_1_1.
+The SatNav databank should be either completely empty (remove dynamic content while the databank is in your inventory before placing it) or a SatNav databank from version 2_1_0 or above.

- 3) Copy the most recent SatNav_PB_Paste file (currently that is SatNav_PB_Paste_2_1_2) into you copy paste buffer
+ 3) Copy the most recent SatNav_PB_Paste file (currently that is SatNav_PB_Paste_2_1_3) into you copy paste buffer

  4) In game, right click on your SatNav PB and select 'Advanced' / 'Paste LUA configuration from cliboard'

  5) Turn on screen, activate PB and you are ready to go.... good luck!

  # Integration with Dimencia Hud:
  1) ensure you have a recent version of the Dimencia Hud already loaded and configured on your pilot seat.
-Version 2_1_0 requires its own databank and you should not try to use the Dimencia Hud databank for both 3 and 4 (in the installation), this will likely cause problems and so is not supported.
+Version 2_1_0 onwards requires its own databank and you should not try to use the Dimencia Hud databank for both 3 and 4 (in the installation), this will likely cause problems and so is not supported.

  2) edit the LUA in your pilot seat that has the Dimencia Hud installed